opencivicdata/ocd-division-ids/scripts/country-ca/README.md

 * [scrapers-ca-ruby](https://github.com/opennorth/scrapers-ca-ruby/blob/master/ca_qc_montreal/posts.rb)
   * `number`: To map numeric borough identifiers to names
 * [scrapers-ca](https://github.com/opencivicdata/scrapers-ca/blob/master/tasks.py)
+  * `parent_id`: To determine the administrative subdivisions of Census divisions
   * `classification`: To determine an appropriate jurisdiction name
   * `sgc`: To retrieve an identifier from an SGC code
   * `url`: To provide a URL for the jurisdiction